 A Museum for Future Fossils

 The overarching goal of the project is to share knowledge, approaches, ideas, and plans for action, in a series of different environments, ranging from intimate working groups, to classroom settings, outdoor spaces, and museums.
-The locations range from rural settings (Lake Huron), small cities (London, Ontario), larger cities (Toronto), and mega-urban locales (New York City).
+The locations have included rural settings (Lake Huron), small cities (London, Ontario), larger cities (Toronto), and mega-urban locales (New York City).
 These locations are also significant in their regional relations, and allow us to think through transnational implications of ecological crises-and art worlds-that cross borders and Indigenous lands and waters.

-A Museum for Future Fossils, the title of this project, references the work of paleobiologist Jan Zalasiewicz (University 2016) who writes “Once buried, being so hard-wearing, plastics have a good chance to be fossilized – and leave a signal of the ultimate convenience material for many million years into the future.
+A Museum for Future Fossils, the title of this project, references the work of paleobiologist Jan Zalasiewicz (2016) who writes “Once buried, being so hard-wearing, plastics have a good chance to be fossilized – and leave a signal of the ultimate convenience material for many million years into the future.
 The age of plastic may really last for ages.”
 Plastics, along with many other human-made objects, have life spans that far exceed their usefulness.
 As Heather Davis (2015) eloquently puts it, the lifespan of a takeout container is so much more than the few minutes in which it is used.
 Rather its lifespan stretches over millennia, from the formation of fossil fuels used in the styrofoam, to the slow process of its breaking down into molecular compounds.

 Imagining the point at which plastics become a new fossil layer depends upon speculation – this is a future that none of us currently on earth will see, and the pathways to that future are infinite.
 Thus, a Museum for Future Fossils could be a present-day location for objects invented by humans, an attestation to human impact on the globe.
 Or it could be something else altogether – a museum of the future looking back at mechanisms of coping, adaptation, knowledge sharing, and cooperation.